wpswings/event-tickets-manager-for-woocommerce/README.txt

 ==  WITH THE WORDPRESS EVENTS MANAGER PLUGIN YOU CAN: ==

+* WordPress events plugin enables the admin to show the list of events over different pages using shortcodes.
 * WordPress event calendar plugin provides more than one ticket at a time for your customers.
 * The merchant can disable the shipping charges as and when required by utilizing the events calendar plugin.
 * Add an event management plugin in WordPress as a WooCommerce product type on your online store.